 Run/Debug Configuration: Flask Server

-Use this dialog to create run/debug configuration for Flask server.
+Use this dialog to create run/debug configuration for Flask server and customize the way PyCharm executes your Flask application.

 Module name/Script path/Custom